gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.BuyRules.md

 > `optional` **cart\_conditions**: `any`

-- Cart conditions details for promotion
+- Cart conditions details for promotion.

 ***